Excerpts from Jim Conrad's

 from the January 21, 2008 issued from Yerba Buena Clinic just outside Pueblo Nuevo Solistahuacan, Chiapas, MÉXICO

 about 1740 meters in elevation, ± LAT.
 17° 11' 27"N, LONG. -92° 53' 35"W

-The other day I photographed the skipper shown at the right.
+The other day I photographed the skipper shown below.